Arka-Roy-IUB/Arka-Roy-IUB/README.md

 - 📫 How to reach me **arka.roy18@gmail.com**

-- ⚡ Fun fact **I play piano and and a freestyle swimmer who likes to go to the gym**
+- ⚡ Fun fact **I play piano, enjoy swimming and like to go to the gym**

 <h3 align="left">Connect with me:</h3>
 <p align="left">